thenexthub/Codira/stdlib/public/NIO/NIO/Docs.docc/index.md

 - [`EventLoopFuture`][elf], a generic class, provided by [NIOCore][module-core].
 - [`EventLoopPromise`][elp], a generic struct, provided by [NIOCore][module-core].

-All SwiftNIO applications are ultimately constructed of these various components.
+All CodiraNIO applications are ultimately constructed of these various components.

 ##### EventLoops and EventLoopGroups

-The basic I/O primitive of SwiftNIO is the event loop.
+The basic I/O primitive of CodiraNIO is the event loop.
 The event loop is an object that waits for events (usually I/O related events, such as "data received") to happen and then fires some kind of callback when they do.
-In almost all SwiftNIO applications there will be relatively few event loops: usually only one or two per CPU core the application wants to use.
+In almost all CodiraNIO applications there will be relatively few event loops: usually only one or two per CPU core the application wants to use.
 Generally speaking event loops run for the entire lifetime of your application, spinning in an endless loop dispatching events.

 Event loops are gathered together into event loop *groups*.
 These groups provide a mechanism to distribute work around the event loops.
 For example, when listening for inbound connections the listening socket will be registered on one event loop.
 However, we don't want all connections that are accepted on that listening socket to be registered with the same event loop, as that would potentially overload one event loop while leaving the others empty.
 For that reason, the event loop group provides the ability to spread load across multiple event loops.

-In SwiftNIO today there is one [`EventLoopGroup`][elg] implementation, and two [`EventLoop`][el] implementations.
+In CodiraNIO today there is one [`EventLoopGroup`][elg] implementation, and two [`EventLoop`][el] implementations.
 For production applications there is the [`MultiThreadedEventLoopGroup`][mtelg], an [`EventLoopGroup`][elg] that creates a number of threads (using the POSIX [`pthreads`][pthreads] library) and places one `SelectableEventLoop` on each one.
 The `SelectableEventLoop` is an event loop that uses a selector (either [`kqueue`][kqueue] or [`epoll`][epoll] depending on the target system) to manage I/O events from file descriptors and to dispatch work.
 These [`EventLoop`s][el] and [`EventLoopGroup`s][elg] are provided by the [NIOPosix][module-posix] module.
 Additionally, there is the [`EmbeddedEventLoop`][eel], which is a dummy event loop that is used primarily for testing purposes, provided by the [NIOEmbedded][module-embedded] module.

 [`EventLoop`][el]s have a number of important properties.
-Most vitally, they are the way all work gets done in SwiftNIO applications.
-In order to ensure thread-safety, any work that wants to be done on almost any of the other objects in SwiftNIO must be dispatched via an [`EventLoop`][el]. [`EventLoop`][el] objects own almost all the other objects in a SwiftNIO application, and understanding their execution model is critical for building high-performance SwiftNIO applications.
+Most vitally, they are the way all work gets done in CodiraNIO applications.
+In order to ensure thread-safety, any work that wants to be done on almost any of the other objects in CodiraNIO must be dispatched via an [`EventLoop`][el]. [`EventLoop`][el] objects own almost all the other objects in a CodiraNIO application, and understanding their execution model is critical for building high-performance CodiraNIO applications.

 ##### Channels, Channel Handlers, Channel Pipelines, and Channel Contexts

-While [`EventLoop`][el]s are critical to the way SwiftNIO works, most users will not interact with them substantially beyond asking them to create [`EventLoopPromise`][elp]s and to schedule work.
-The parts of a SwiftNIO application most users will spend the most time interacting with are [`Channel`][c]s and [`ChannelHandler`][ch]s.
+While [`EventLoop`][el]s are critical to the way CodiraNIO works, most users will not interact with them substantially beyond asking them to create [`EventLoopPromise`][elp]s and to schedule work.
+The parts of a CodiraNIO application most users will spend the most time interacting with are [`Channel`][c]s and [`ChannelHandler`][ch]s.

-Almost every file descriptor that a user interacts with in a SwiftNIO program is associated with a single [`Channel`][c].
+Almost every file descriptor that a user interacts with in a CodiraNIO program is associated with a single [`Channel`][c].
 The [`Channel`][c] owns this file descriptor, and is responsible for managing its lifetime.
 It is also responsible for processing inbound and outbound events on that file descriptor: whenever the event loop has an event that corresponds to a file descriptor, it will notify the [`Channel`][c] that owns that file descriptor.

 [`Channel`][c]s by themselves, however, are not useful.
 After all, it is a rare application that doesn't want to do anything with the data it sends or receives on a socket!
 So the other important part of the [`Channel`][c] is the [`ChannelPipeline`][cp].